0xPolygon/polygon-docs/docs/zkEVM/architecture/index.md

 It is the core entity in any zk-rollup architecture as it verifies the correctness of each proof, thus ensuring the integrity of state transitions.

 The verifier contract is currently deployed on the [Ethereum mainnet](https://etherscan.io/address/0x4F9A0e7FD2Bf6067db6994CF12E4495Df938E6e9) and [Cardona testnet](https://sepolia.etherscan.io/address/0x8EdA1d8c254a77a57A6A7A1C0262e9A44A7C6D6d).

-## Transaction life cycle

-Users need funds on L2 to be able to send transactions to the L2 network.

-To do so, users need to deposit Ether to L2 through the [Polygon Portal](https://portal.polygon.technology/bridge).

-- Bridge

-    - Deposit ETH.
-    - Wait until `globalExitRoot` is posted on L2.
-    - Perform claim on L2 and receive the funds.

-- L2 transactions

-    - User initiates a transaction using their wallet (e.g. MetaMask) and sends it to a trusted sequencer.

-    - The transaction gets finalized on L2 once the trusted sequencer commits to adding the transaction to a batch.
-This is known as the trusted state.

-    - Sequencer sends the batch data to L1 smart contract, enabling any L2 node to synchronize from L1 in a trustless way.
-This is also known as the virtual state.

-    - Aggregator takes the pending transactions, and builds a proof.

-    - Once the proof is verified, the transactions attain L1 finality (important for withdrawal of funds from L2).
-This is called the consolidated state.

-The above process is a summarized version of how transactions are processed in Polygon zkEVM.

-Take a look at the complete description in the [transaction life cycle](protocol/transaction-life-cycle/submit-transaction.md) document.